 Erasmus+

-The European Union’s Erasmus+ programme enables university students to undertake and internship in their field in a European country of a duration between 2 and 12 months.
-In the Erasmus+ programme graduates can also go on an internship.
+The European Union's Erasmus+ programme enables university students to undertake and traineeship in their field in a European country of a duration between 2 and 12 months.
+In the Erasmus+ programme graduates can also go on a traineeship.

-Masaryk University provides students on internships with a grant of 630 to 750 euros per month depending on which country they go to.
+Traineeships are not dependent on an inter-institutional agreement between Masaryk University and a host institution.
+Students find a host institution on their own.
+They can also take inspiration from the students' experience with the Erasmus+ programme.
+Masaryk University provides students on traineeships with a grant of 630 to 750 euros per month, depending on which country they go to.

-An Erasmus work placement may take place only in the countries involved in the Erasmus+ programme:
+An Erasmus+ traineeship may take place only in the countries involved in the Erasmus+ programme:

 - EU member states: Belgium, Bulgaria, Croatia, Denmark, Estonia, Finland, France, Ireland, Italy, Cyprus, Lithuania, Latvia, Luxembourg, Hungary, Malta, Germany, the Netherlands, Poland, Portugal, Austria, Romania, Greece, Slovakia, Slovenia, Spain and Sweden